DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Implementation

-This sections describes the details of our \abbrev implementation.
-We start with the instrumentation process, then we explain how to randomize the memory layout in a way that is unobservable to the adversary.
-Next, we show how we improved \abbrev's performance by introducing a cache for permutation results.
-Finally, we discuss the re-randomization of an enclave's data sections.
+This section provides further details of \abbrev.
+We explain how we implemented the key-components of \abbrev: access instrumentation, permutation computation, initial randomization, permutation buffering, and re-randomization.
 Throughout this section we will refer to \emph{data} memory regions or \emph{data} memory accesses simply as memory regions and accesses (omitting \emph{data}).
-When distinction from code memory regions or accesses is required, we will use the appropriate terms.